Siddhant7621/study-app/README.md

 # 📘 Study Assistant– AI Learning Companion

-> A full-stack web app built as part of the **BeyondChats Full-Stack Developer Assignment**, designed to help school students revise their coursebooks using **AI-powered quizzes, chat, and progress tracking**.
+> A full-stack web app designed to help school students revise their coursebooks using **AI-powered quizzes, chat, and progress tracking**.

 ---